Support for applicants

 Credit Approval and Transfer

 For some program types (such as study tours), your credit approval is confirmed before you are accepted into the program.
-If you're not sure, check your GLAS application.
+If you're not sure, check your SMART application.

 Many programs require students obtain full-time credit for their participation.
 In most cases, full-time credit is interpreted as: